cerebral-legacy/cerebral-website/app/markdown/signals.md

 }
 ```

 All signals have a `.sync()` method.
-Use this with inputs to avoid glitches in UI.
-You can also register a signal as sync:
+Use this with when you want to trigger a signal and a UI update completely synchronous.
+You can also set this on signal definition:

 ```javascript
 const inputChanged = [